Guidance

 • 2 case-based meetings to identify client challenges and solutions

-• develop an individualised learning plan for each nurse and lead the team-based learning activities, as specified in the FNP learning programme
+• develop an individualised learning plan for each family nurse and lead the team-based learning activities, as specified in the FNP learning programme

-• make a minimum of one accompanied home visit every 4 months with each nurse for observed supervision purposes
+• make a minimum of one accompanied home visit every 4 months with each family nurse for observed supervision purposes

-Element 4: local organisational infrastructure and resource and administrative support
+Element 4: local organisational infrastructure and resource, and administrative support

 4.1 High-quality FNP implementation is developed and sustained through national and local organised support.
 This is an indicator for effective outcomes for clients